ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    :type: str
    :default: ``RESULT_STDOUT``
+   :required: False

 .. confval:: output

    Mapping of variable names to match references (e.g. ``MYVAR: $MATCH_0``).

+   :type: dict[str,str]
+   :required: True

    Matches are indexed as ``$MATCH_0``, ``$MATCH_1``, etc. For nested results (lists of tuples), matches are indexed as ``$MATCH_0_0``, ``$MATCH_0_1``, etc.

    If the pattern does not match, no output variables are set.
 If ``sub`` or ``split`` find no match, the original input string is returned.

-   The builtin variable ``REGEX_MATCHES_LIST`` is also populated with a list of all matches whenever the command produces results.
+   The :ref:`builtin variables <builtin-variables>` ``REGEX_MATCHES_LIST`` is also populated with a list of all matches whenever the command produces results.

    .. note::

-       Running AttackMate in debug mode prints a full dump of all matches.
+       Running AttackMate in debug mode (--debug) prints a full dump of all matches.

-   :type: dict[str,str]
-   :required: True